 According to the American Pregnancy Association, additional benefits of chiropractic care could include “maintaining a healthier pregnancy, controlling symptoms of nausea, reducing the time of labor and delivery, relieving back, neck or joint pain, preventing a potential cesarean delivery, and more . . .”

 If you think you’d like to work with a chiropractor during your pregnancy, be sure to seek out those who are specialized or familiar with common pregnancy techniques, such as being Webster Certified.
 You can also search the ICPA (International Chiropractic Pediatric Association) for a qualified chiropractor.

 2. Hire a housekeeper.

 Being pregnant, no matter how many kids you’ve had, takes a toll on our bodies.
 Some pregnancies are easier than others, and some are flat out TOUGH the entire way through.
 That’s exactly why taking the time to relax and limit stressors however you can is critical during these times.
 And I mean, let’s be honest, how many of us pregnant mamas want to sit here slaving away over a pile of dishes, loads of laundry, and the never-ending dusty floor?
 Not me!

 So if you have the option to hire yourself a housekeeper, do it.
 Even if it’s part-time or once a week, every other week, or once a month, every little bit helps!
-I’ll be honest with you, though, with both pregnancies, our finances didn’t permit us to hire a housekeeper.
+Personally, with both pregnancies, our finances didn’t permit us to hire a housekeeper.
 However, I can only imagine how much smoother it would have been having that extra support person to help keep our home clean between my toddler and two giant (messy) dogs!